Degree and experience

 Applicants without an undergraduate degree will be considered on the basis of appropriate experience in relevant areas or some professional experience in fields such as teaching, teacher education, interpreting, journalism, cultural, social and educational policy, publishing and materials writing.
 These applicants may be required to provide written evidence (for example, an assignment from a training course or an essay set by the admissions team) of their analytical and reflective skills in writing.

-Credit towards the MA (up to 60 credits) can be given to applicants who have completed our own Diploma in TESOL (level 7), or who have completed an equivalent Diploma in TESOL (such as the DELTA or Trinity Diploma in TESOL).
+Credit towards the MA (up to 60 credits) can be given to applicants who have completed our own Diploma in TESOL (level 7), the Cambridge Diploma in English Language Teaching to Adults (DELTA) or Trinity’s Diploma in TESOL.

 IELTS 6.5 overall with a minimum of 5.5 in each element.
 Find out more about the other English qualifications that we accept.